RoulaNtinou/ElectronicProductsRecommendations-Tableau/README.md

    ![alt text](https://github.com/RoulaNtinou/ElectronicProductsRecommendations-Tableau/blob/e2e8856ec1615a005fb8cc8a8d3a8f3e81784ecd/QuarterlyReviewRating.png)

-  > -  There is a significant decrease in the number of reviews in 2018 compared to previous years, representing a decrease in customer engagement with the products.
+  > - **Decrease in Reviews** : There is a significant decrease in the number of reviews in 2018 compared to previous years, representing a decrease in customer engagement with the
+  > products.
-  > - Despite the decrease in engagement, the majority of customers who left reviews in 2018 (approximately 90%) rated the products highly, with ratings of 4 or 5.
+  > - **High Satisfaction Levels** : Despite the decrease in engagement, the majority of customers who left reviews in 2018 (approximately 90%) rated the products highly, with ratings
+  > of 4 or 5.
-  > - Conversely, a very small percentage of customers (below 10%) who left reviews in 2018 gave low ratings of 1 or 2, indicating low levels of dissatisfaction with the products.
+  > - **Low Dissatisfaction Levels** : Conversely, a very small percentage of customers (below 10%) who left reviews in 2018 gave low ratings of 1 or 2, indicating low levels of
+  > dissatisfaction with the products.